weswest/msds431wk10_2/README.md

 I did google searches to try go get a list of repositories to explore, and then I cranked through them one by one to see if they could fit.

 As shown in the tick-tock below, I went deep on github.com/LdDl/cnns, but ultimately failed to get the code to work.
+I faced the same issue with gorgonia.
 I then restarted the process trying to find a package that could support deep neural network modeling and landed on go-deep.

 * https://github.com/sjwhitworth/golearn.
 Didn't apparently use convolutional neural networks
 * https://github.com/galeone/tfgo.
 Very promising, but when I got into the weeds it didn't appear like I could build convolutional neural networks at the level of granularity I was trying to
 * https://github.com/TrizlyBear/PWS.
 I looked into this briefly and it seemed like it had the building blocks necessary but that it would be a lot of work to get a convolutional neural network kicked off
 * https://github.com/LdDl/cnns.
 This seemed like it would work when I was reading the github, but key pieces of the example code wouldn't work.
 This package had a pretty rich example of how to build a convolutional neural network on the MNIST database, so I gravitated to it since a lot could've been lift-and-dropped.
 Unfortunately, as soon as I made any modifications to the code the models stopped working.
 Additionally, the model development code had no native support for data segmentation (train v validate) and relatively little documentation on how to apply a trained model to an out of sample dataset.
 I also faced a bug where I couldn't access the full training dataset after segmenting it into the train/validate subsets, even when I re-imported from scratch.
 Seeing as it was a requirement of the assignment to run the trained model on the full dataset, this was ultimately a dealbreaker.
 The fact that I was running a convolutional neural network on my non-GPU laptop slowed everything down too
+* https://github.com/gorgonia/gorgonia.
+This is probably the gold standard of all of the different packages I looked at, at least in terms of sophistication of offering.
+Unfortunately, the code didn't work.
+The tutorial was out of date and key pieces had broken.
+Further, it was fiddly in ways I wasn't expecting so doing any work to adjust the convolutional neural network resulted in the entire codebase failing in hard-to-diagnose ways.
 * https://github.com/patrikeh/go-deep.
 This is what I ultimately used for creating a dense deep neural network.
 I abandoned the convolutional approach, which is unfortunate but sometimes time pressures mean you need to cut your losses.
 This package has a lot of activity, including some commits earlier this year, plus it had native tools for segmenting the data into train / validate, and had built-in methods for producing performance metrics after each training epoch.

 ### Develop a digit classification model using a Go-based neural network (preferably a convolutional neural network).
 Ensure that vou emplov data science best practices in dividing the initial training data into training and validation sets and using the test data as a hold-test dataset for evaluating the constructed model.